-The following image indicates the location of the solid-state drive assembly and provides a visual representation of the installation procedure.
+The following image indicates the location of the solid-state drive and provides a visual representation of the installation procedure.

-- 1. Align the notch on the M.2 2230 solid-state drive with the tab on the M.2 card slot on the system board. - 2.
-Slide the M.2 2230 solid-state drive at an angle into the M.2 card slot on the system board. - 3.
-Replace the screw (M2x3.5) to secure the M.2 2230 solid-state drive to the M.2 card slot on the system board. - 4.
-Align the screws of the solid-state drive heat sink with the holders on the system. - 5.
-Place the solid-state drive heat sink on the M.2 2230 solid-state drive. - 6.
-Tighten the two captive screws to secure the solid-state drive heat sink on the system.
+- 1. Align the notch on the solid-state drive with the tab on the solid-state drive connector on the system board. - 2.
+Insert the solid-state drive at a 45-degree angle into the solid-state drive connector. - 3.
+Replace the screw (M2x3.5) that secures the M.2 2230 PCle solid-state drive to the system board.